YashCyanide/PriceWise/SETUP.md

 - **MongoDB Connection Error**: Check your connection string and IP whitelist
 - **Scraping Fails**: Verify BrightData credentials and account status
 - **Email Not Sending**: Check email credentials and app password settings
+- **AI Summarization Not Working**: Verify Hugging Face API key or wait for model to load (first request may take 20s)